 The gold price and AUD/USD have a strong correlation historically.
 This stable relationship is cemented as Australia is the world’s second-largest gold producing country after China, and the reason why the Aussie is known as a “commodity currency”.

 This correlation exists between different asset classes because the markets are strongly interconnected.
 This correlation is not absolute, but overall when gold prices move higher the AUD/USD will shift to the upside (see Figure 1) and move to the downside together too.

 Australia produced about 10% of the world’s gold in 2015 (see Figure 2) and as mentioned above, there has been a historical relationship between Australia’s currency and the spot price of Gold.
 Gold and the Australian Dollar have historically been correlated assets, but the correlation has weakened recently, currently being down at 40%.

-When we have such a tight correlation between Gold and the Aussie that’s the sort of the basis to establish a Pair Trading Strategy.
-Usually, Pair Trading Strategy is most used in trading the stock market, but the same principles can be applied to any other instruments.
-Simply put, Pair Trading refers to simultaneously buying a stock (or any other instrument) and selling a related stock (or any other instrument).
+Pairs trading is a popular strategy during periods of low volatility.
+With a tight correlation between gold and the Aussie, we establish a Pair Trading Strategy.
+Pair Trading Strategy is most used in trading equities, but the same principles can be applied to other instruments.
+Pair Trading refers to simultaneously buying an asset and selling a related asset at the same time.